Which laptop should I get?

 Finally, traditional clamshell and gaming laptops tend to boast bulkier form-factors but significantly-beefier specs.

-The most important thing to consider here when looking for the best laptop you can buy is that you think about what you’re going to need that laptop to do.
+The most important thing to consider here when looking for the best laptop you can buy is what you’re actually going to need that laptop to do.
 It’s rarely ever a case of one size fits all.
 Some users need something lighter and more portable.
 Other users need discrete graphics for things like video editing or running high end games.
 If you need a PC with an optical drive or long battery life, you’ll almost certainly have to look for something larger.

-Once you’ve worked out the size and form-factor of laptop you’re looking for, the search for the best one becomes that much easier - since you can filter your search results by those parameters.
+Once you’ve worked out the size and form-factor of laptop you’re looking for, the search for the best one becomes that much easier - since you can begin to filter your search results by those parameters.

 Since you’ll probably end up staring at your laptop screen hours at a time, you’ll probably want to make sure it's as painless as possible to do so.
 For this, you'll need a screen that is comfortable to look at and feels natural to use. m